dexplo/dataframe_image/README.md

 By default, conversion to pdf happens via LaTeX, which you must have pre-installed on your machine.
 If you do not have the correct LaTeX installation, you'll need to select the Chrome Browser option to make the conversion.

-Conversion via Chrome browser is much quicker and will look nearly the same as choosing File (from the browser application menu and NOT the notebook) and selecting print as PDF.
-However, The two PDF files will look quite different, with the LaTeX version looking more like a book/article and the browser version looking nearly identical to how it appears on your screen.
+Conversion via Chrome browser is much quicker and will look very different than the LaTeX rendition.
+The chrome browser version will look nearly the same as it does in your browser, while the LaTeX version looking more like a book/article.

 Consult [nbconvert's documentation](https://nbconvert.readthedocs.io/en/latest/install.html#installing-tex) to learn how to get latex installed correctly on your machine.